Your Guide to Aviator Sunglasses

 A Military Solution

-World War I saw the first use of planes in combat and reconnaissance missions.
-For the best protection from enemy anti-aircraft defenses, pilots flew above cloud cover when possible.
-Pilots often returned from battle with strained eyes and headaches due to the intense sunlight at high altitudes.
-The flying goggles in use at the time fogged up from the frigid temperatures above the clouds.
-The Army Air Corps sought to rectify this issue by partnering with Bausch & Lomb to develop sun-blocking glasses for their pilots.
+World War I saw the first use of planes in combat, with pilots flying above the clouds to avoid enemy fire.
+However, the intense sunlight at high altitudes caused eye strain and headaches.
+Existing goggles fogged up in the cold, prompting the Army Air Corps to partner with Bausch & Lomb to develop sun-blocking glasses for pilots.

 Aviators in Hollywood